We chair a Europe-wide group of agencies producing guidance on preventing academic misconduct.

 As the UK's independent body safeguarding quality and standards in higher education, QAA works with sector agencies, government departments, regulators, politicians and academics with expertise in academic misconduct to protect academic integrity and prevent cheating and fraud.

+Academic misconduct presents a threat to the world-class reputation of UK higher education.
 While we are concerned about all forms of cheating in higher education, we have a particular interest in essay mills, commercial entities that make money by encouraging students to cheat.

 Academic Integrity Charter

 QAA has developed an Academic Integrity Charter for UK higher education.
 It is intended to provide a baseline position upon which UK providers, as autonomous institutions, can build their own policies and practices to ensure that every student’s qualification is genuine, verifiable and respected.

 Since launching the Charter on 21 October 2020, almost 200 institutions have already signed up.
 The Charter demonstrates the sector’s commitment to academic integrity, and helps us raise awareness of the impact of essay mills.

 - QAA/Jisc Guidance on Emerging Cyber Security Threats to the Integrity of UK Teaching & Learning | 16 Aug 2021

 - Contracting To Cheat In Higher Education (Second Edition) | 18 Jun 2020